-Millennials are the largest segment of the U.S. population, but only a small component of The Lutheran Church-Missouri Synod (LCMS).
-LCMS Youth Ministry partnered with LCMS Research to conduct an unprecedented study of young adult retention in the LCMS and in the larger Christian Church.
+Millennials are the largest segment of the U.S. population, but only a small component of the Lutheran Church - Missouri Synod (LCMS).
+LCMS Youth Ministry partnered with LCMS Research to conduct an unprecedented study of young adult retention in the LCMS and in the larger Christian church.
 The study consisted of two phases.
-First, we surveyed congregations about the current retention of young people who were confirmed between 2004 and 2006.
-Second, we conducted a survey of young adults who had been, or are now, connected with the LCMS.
-The results showed important indicators for improving retention from confirmation and ministering to Millennials and generations after.
+First, congregations were surveyed about the current retention of young people who were confirmed between 2004-2006.
+Second, we conducted a survey of young adults who had been or are now connected with the LCMS.
+The results showed important indicators for improving retention from Confirmation and ministering to Millennials and generations after.